 Happiness does not consist in amusement.
 In fact, it would be strange if our end were amusement, and if we were to labor and suffer hardships all our life long merely to amuse ourselves.
 The happy life is regarded as a life in conformity with virtue.
 It is a life which involves effort and is not spent in amusement.

 It is their character indeed that makes people who they are.
 But it is by reason of their actions that they are happy or the reverse.

 The happiness and unhappiness of the rational, social animal depends not on what he feels but on what he does; just as his virtue and vice consist not in feeling but in doing.

 Of all the things which wisdom provides to make us entirely happy, much the greatest is the possession of friendship.

 The happiness of your life depends upon the quality of your thoughts.

 Happy are those who dare courageously to defend what they love.

-For one swallow does not make a summer, nor does one day; and so too one day, or a short time, does not make a man blessed and happy.
+One swallow does not make a summer, neither does one fine day; similarly one day or brief time of happiness does not make a person entirely happy.

 The unhappy derive comfort from the misfortunes of others.